multybuq/swift-style-guide/README.markdown

 Avoid the use of C-style comments (`/* ... */`).
 Prefer the use of double- or triple-slash.

+### Warnings

+Snaappy: use warnings as reminder of missing localization key, method or resourse.
+Place **#warning("localization:"), #warning("method:"), etc** with simple description right before the line, where it is expected.

 ## Classes and Structures

 ### Which one to use?